AdaCore/learn/intro_to_ada.rst

     end Main;

 .. gusthoff: Is this really the best place to mention nested procedures?
 I'd leave them for later...
+.. amiard: I think it's fine to mention they exist. we will talk about those in more detail later.

 -  You cannot declare anything outside of a declarative region.
 If you need to scope variables in a subprogram, you can introduce a new